-Senegal to Review Oil, Gas Codes Ahead of MSGBC 2025
+Senegal To Review Oil, Gas Codes Ahead Of MSGBC 2025

-(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, October 3, 2025/ -- Birame Souleye Diop, Minister of Energy and Mines of Senegal, has announced the country will review its oil and gas codes ahead of the MSGBC Oil, Gas & Power 2025 conference and exhibition – taking place in Dakar from December 9-10.
+Birame Souleye Diop, Minister of Energy and Mines of Senegal, has announced the country will review its oil and gas codes ahead of the MSGBC Oil, Gas&Power 2025 conference and exhibition – taking place in Dakar from December 9-10.

 The announcement was made during a press briefing at the African Energy Week (AEW): Invest in African Energies conference in Cape Town on Thursday.

-“ “Senegal is currently reviewing all of its codes, as well as developments in the electricity sector, in order to create a framework for industrializat”on,” Minister Diop stated.
+“Senegal is currently reviewing all of its codes, as well as developments in the electricity sector, in order to create a framework for industrialization,” Minister Diop stated.

 According to the Minister, the revisions will emphasize transparency, local content and ensuring that revenues more directly benefit Senegalese citizens.